go-swagger/go-swagger/docs/generate/spec/route.md

 Annotation | Format
 -----------|--------
-**Consumes** | a list of operation specific mime type values, one per line, for the content the API receives **Produces** | a list of operation specific mime type values, one per line, for the conten the API sends **Schemes** | a list of operation specific schemes the API accept (possible values: http, https, ws, wss) https is preferred as default when configured
+**Consumes** | a list of operation specific mime type values, one per line, for the content the API receives **Produces** | a list of operation specific mime type values, one per line, for the content the API sends **Schemes** | a list of operation specific schemes the API accept (possible values: http, https, ws, wss) https is preferred as default when configured
 **Security** | a dictionary of key: []string{scopes}
 **Responses** | a dictionary of status code to named response